dynamsoft-docs/barcode-reader-docs/parameters/reference/image-parameter/ColourClusteringModes.md

 | *string* | A string value representing parameters. | "" | All `ColourClusteringMode` items except CCM_SKIP and CCM_AUTO |

-- **Remarks**
-  - If more than one parameter/mode is required by the library, you need to pass all needed parameters/modes at once and our library will handle the rest internally.

 ### Setting Methods